 "It's more for you guys," he says of the media.
 "It's behind me now.
 Let's concentrate on wins."

 Video: Jaromir Jagr second on NHL points list

-1951: Scotty Bowman's playing career ends at 18 when he sustains a severe head injury during a junior hockey game.
+1951: Scotty Bowman's playing career ends at age 18 when he sustains a severe head injury during a junior hockey game.
 Bowman soon turns to coaching and goes on to become the NHL all-time leader in wins (1,244 in the regular season, 223 in the playoffs) and Stanley Cup championships (nine).

-1988: The St. Louis Blues acquire right wing Brett Hull and forward Steve Bozek in a trade with the Calgary Flames for defenseman Rob Ramage and goaltender Rick Wamsley.
+1988: The St. Louis Blues acquire right wing Brett Hull and forward Steve Bozek in a trade with the Calgary Flames for defenseman Rob Ramage and goalie Rick Wamsley.
 Ramage plays a key role in Calgary's 1989 Stanley Cup championship, but Hull goes on to score 527 of his 741 NHL goals with the Blues.